yft22/sec-gate-oidc/docs/3-configuration.md

 * **shares**: defines what existing namespace you import from afb-oidc-ext to forked children.
 Shares support 'default','disable','enable' tags.
 Default depend on the hosting environment but generally match with 'enable'.
   * **all**: set all following namespaces.
   * **users**: allow or not access to core userspace.
-When 'disable' children visible UID/GID do not match with hosting environment. *Note that in order to simplify developer live afb-oidc-ext will set a 'fake' uid/gid matching with the one define with namespace->acls.*
+When 'disable' children visible UID/GID do not match with hosting environment. *Note that in order to simplify developer live afb-oidc-ext will set a 'fake' uid/gid matching with the one define with namespace->static.*
   * **cgroup**: when 'disable' children see a new empty cgroup.
 This even if previously defined cgroups still apply.
   * **net**: remove network visibility.
 When 'disable' the only remaining available network is 'localhost'.
 This mode allows the children to exchange with the hosting environment, while preventing them from accessing the Internet.
   * **ipc**: equivalent to 'net' restriction but for Linux 'ipc' mgsset/get system call.